BroadbandForum/usp-test/01-messages-and-path-names.md

-The purpose of this test is to validate that the EUT properly handles an Add message when the allow_partial element is set to false, multiple objects are attempted, and one of the objects are invalid.
+The purpose of this test is to validate that the EUT properly handles an Add message when the allow_partial element is set to false, multiple objects are attempted, and one of the objects is invalid.

 ### Functionality Tag